World Autism Awareness Day: Why Nations Are Lighting Up Their Buildings Blue

 A Norwegian study in 2011 found that people with pervasive developmental disorder-not otherwise specified (PDD-NOS) suffer social and developmental struggles in life in the same magnitude as those with severe forms of the disorder, Spectrum, a leading resource and news site on autism, reports.
 Spectrum adds that they were “no more likely” to be married or employed.

-“The implication of our findings is that the consequences of having an autism spectrum disorder with profound difficulties in communication skills and social impairment can’t be compensated for by either high intellectual level or normal language function,” the study’s lead investigator, Anne Myhre, tells Spectrum.
+“The implication of our findings is that the consequences of having an autism spectrum disorder with profound difficulties in communication skills and social impairment can’t be compensated for by either high intellectual level or normal language function,” the study’s lead investigator, Anne Myhre, told Spectrum.

-Parents of children with autism know the kind of pain their children go through, all too well.
-Raquel Regalado, a former Miami-Dade County school board member, is one of them, and she urges the government to shift their focus on improving the support and resources available to teens and adults with the disorder.
+Parents of children with autism know the kind of pain their children go through all too well.
+Raquel Regalado, a former Miami-Dade County school board member, is one of them, and she urges the government to shift their focus to improving the support and resources available to teens and adults with the disorder.

 “While we appreciate the social and developmental gains our children have made, the older they get the harder it becomes to find services, programming and opportunities for them because funding and public opinion is fixated on early signs and intervention,” she writes in a guest column on Florida Today.